dfederm/dfederm.github.io/_posts/2020-04-25-setting-up-a-security-system-with-home-assistant.md

 ### The basics

 The alarm configuration is a little complicated, but basically it's just a state machine.
-At any given time, the alarm can be `disarmed`, `armed_home`, `armed_away`, `pending`, or `triggered`.
+At any given time, the alarm can be `disarmed`, `arming`, `armed_home`, `armed_away`, `pending`, or `triggered`.
 The difference between `armed_away` and `armed_home` is that `armed_away` gives you some time to leave the house and also some time to disarm when you come back.
 I chose to give a 2 minute delay when leaving the house and a 1 minute delay when coming home.
-The `pending` state is what it's in during these delays. `disarmed` and `triggered` should be obvious; they're when the alarm is turned off and "the alarm is sounding", respectively.
+The `arming` and `pending` states are what it's in during these delays. `disarmed` and `triggered` should be obvious; they're when the alarm is turned off and "the alarm is sounding", respectively.

 You can use my `alarm_control_panel` configuration as a starting point, which looks like this: